szymanskilukasz/szymanskilukasz.github.io/_posts/2015-03-29-text-retrieval.md

 ## Document selection vs ranking

 Main problem with the document selection classifier is fact, that it is very hard to make it accurate.
-Most of the time it will be over-constrained or under-constrained - it will have no relevant documents to return or it will have it too much.
+Most of the time it will be over-constrained or under-constrained - having no relevant documents to return or having it too much.

 Even if we make our classifier highly accurate, we must remember that **documents are not equally relevant** - they need have a prioritization.